backupbrew/switchbrew/Package1.md

 The bootloader will check if someone attempted to downgrade it.
 A fuse array will be checked, if too many fuses are burnt the bootloader will detect a downgrade attempt.
-The fuse array and the expected number of burnt fuses is different on unit type 0 (non-retail) and unit type 1 (retail).
+If too little are set, the bootloader will program the expected bitmap and force a reset.
+The fuse array and the expected number of burnt fuses is different on unit type 0 (non-retail) and unit type 1
+(retail).

 | System version | Expected number of burnt fuses (retail) | Expected number of burnt fuses (non-retail) |